We will create a subscription system that will let our users pay for a monthly plan using Stripe Checkout.

 It looks pretty bare-bones, doesn't it?
 Fear not, our lovely team at SaaSBase already has you covered.

-Grab the associated HTML and the CSS needed from the Github project.
+needed from the Github project.

 Basic login screen that will create a Stripe Customer using the provided email address